 - The remedy sought.
-This can range from reversal of the Commissioner's decision on the license or permit to changes in specific permit conditions.
+This can range from reversal of the Commissioner's decision on the license to changes in specific license conditions.

 - All the matters to be contested.
 The Board will limit its consideration to those matters specifically raised in the written notice of appeal.

 - New or additional evidence to be offered.
-If an appellant wants to provide evidence not previously provided to DEP staff during the DEP's review of the application, the request and the proposed evidence must be submitted with the appeal.
-The Board may allow new or additional evidence, referred to as supplemental evidence, to be considered in an appeal only under very limited circumstances.
-The proposed evidence must be relevant and material, and (a) the person seeking to add information to the record must show due diligence in bringing the evidence to the DEP's attention at the earliest possible time in the licensing process; or (b) the evidence itself must be newly discovered and therefore unable to have been presented earlier in the process.
-Specific requirements for supplemental evidence are found in Chapter 2 § 24.
+If an appellant wants to provide evidence not previously provided to DEP staff during the DEP's review of the application, the request and the proposed supplemental evidence must be submitted with the appeal.
+The Board may allow new or additional evidence to be considered in an appeal only under limited circumstances.
+The proposed supplemental evidence must be relevant and material, and (a) the person seeking to add information to the record must show due diligence in bringing the evidence to the DEP's attention at the earliest possible time in the licensing process; or (b) the evidence itself must be newly discovered and therefore unable to have been presented earlier in the process.
+Requirements for supplemental evidence are set forth in Chapter 2 § 24.

 Other Considerations in Appealing a Decision to the Board

 - Be familiar with all relevant material in the DEP record.
-A license application file is public information, subject to any applicable statutory exceptions, and is made easily accessible by the DEP.
-Upon request, the DEP will make application materials available during normal working hours, provide space to review the file, and provide an opportunity for photocopying materials.
-There is a charge for copies or copying services.
+A license application file is public information, subject to any applicable statutory exceptions, and is made accessible by the DEP.
+Upon request, the DEP will make application materials available to review and photocopy during normal working hours.
+There may be a charge for copies or copying services.

-- Be familiar with the regulations and laws under which the application was processed, and the procedural rules governing your appeal.
-DEP staff will provide this information on request and answer general questions regarding the appeal process.
+- Be familiar with the regulations and laws under which the application was processed, and the procedural rules governing the appeal.
+DEP staff will provide this information upon request and answer general questions regarding the appeal process.